yazhini-commits/VISION_SPEC_QC/deployment_report.md

 A benchmarking strategy was planned to calculate FPS using timestamps between consecutive frames.
 This allowed real-time monitoring of system performance.

 ---

+### 17 January 2026 – Model Loading and Inference Testing
+The model loading strategy was finalized.
+Initial inference tests were conducted using sample inputs to validate correctness before real-time deployment.

+---